rachelamandamartin/Project1/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
+**For Filebeat:**
-- Copy the filebeat-config.yml file to /etc/ansible/files directory
+- Copy the filebeat-config.yml file to /etc/ansible/files directory in the anisble container
 - Update the filebeat-config.yml file to include...
   - At line **#1106** replace the IP address with the IP address of your ELK machine:
     - hosts: ["10.1.0.4:9200"]